-How Induct for Work could help NDIS providers
+How Induct for Work helps NDIS registered providers

 Carrying out online training could go a long way in helping NDIS providers cut down on their operational costs.
-When carrying out conventional face-to-face training, providers have to mobilize and assemble disabled persons in a training room.
+When carrying out conventional face-to-face training, providers have to mobilise and assemble all workers in a training room.
 They then have to hire experts who will provide personalised training as well as print out training material.
 This is not only costly but is also time-consuming.

-Through Induct for Work, providers can tailor content for different groups of disabled persons.
-For instance, one course may be tailored for those who prefer independent living while another is meant for those who wish to undertake a certain job.
-The provider can then use the resources that would have been used in one-on-one training for other purposes such as providing physical therapy to disabled people in need of such.
+Through Induct for Work, providers can tailor content for different groups of workers.
+For instance, one course may be tailored for those who work outdoors while another induction course can be tailored for contractors.
+The provider can then use the resources that would have been used in one-on-one training for other purposes.

 Consistency has always been a flaw in almost all one-on-one training.
 This is because such training mostly relies on the trainer’s experience, the tone and the number of people delivering the training.
 Through Induct for Work, NDIS providers are guaranteed that each person participating in the training session receives the same information.

-As this is a web-based training system, NDIS providers have full control of the content they deliver to their users.
+As this is a web-based training system, all providers would have a full control of the content they deliver.
 They can regulate the information, manage different groups of people and third parties such as therapy providers through the platform’s intuitive interface.
-Once they create the course, they can easily edit to add relevant content or delete outdated information.
+Once they create the course, they can easily edit it to add relevant content or delete outdated information.
 Induct for Work enables providers to create expiry dates on training courses and automate course progress notifications to trainees.

-Induct for Work enables providers to track whether NDIS participants meet these requirements without the need for a paper trail.
-Through the platform, participants can submit other supporting documentation such as medical reports.
+Induct for Work enables providers to track whether their workers meet these requirements without the need for a paper trail.
+Through the platform, workers can submit other supporting documentation such as licences, certificates, police checks and medical reports.

 Progress is digitally recorded.
 This comes in handy in ensuring that providers stay compliant with the government regulations.

-On course completion, participants are awarded a printable course completion certificate.
-This along with other details related to NDIS participants are stored in the cloud and are available at the click of a button.
+On course completion, participants are awarded with a printable course completion certificate.
+This along with other details is stored in the cloud and are available at the click of a button.
 This eliminates the costs associated with maintaining hard copy files.